 Technology Enhanced Learning (M.S.E.)

-Specifically, our courses focus on helping you increase student learning in pre-kindergarten to grade 12 in the context of a technology-enhanced, problem-based learning environment.
+Specifically, our courses focus on helping you increase P-12 student learning in the context of a technology-enhanced, problem-based learning environment.
 All of our programs provide enriching learning experiences to support your continued development of critical reflection, enhancement of professional practice, and meaningful contributions to the community.

 The concentration in technology-enhanced learning enables you to take this development and implement it in a way students readily consume information.

 Degree candidates for the Technology Enhanced Learning M.S.E. are also eligible to participate in the Lalanne Program.
 The Lalanne Program offers graduate students a unique opportunity to live in a communal setting with fellow teachers while pursuing their studies.
 It also provides a living stipend and loan deferment.